 - More weight lifted

 - More repetitions completed

-The key point with the program sheet is that you have a ready made motivational tool in your hand as you work through your session, which can then be filed away for future reference.
+The key point with the programme sheet is that you have a ready made motivational tool in your hand as you work through your session, which can then be filed away for future reference.

-Advantages: cheap, simple and an instant motivational tool.
+Advantages: Cheap, simple and an instant motivational tool.